Matt Braunger: Comedian

 Matt Braunger has three hour comedy specials: Shovel Fighter (Comedy Central, 2012), Big Dumb Animal (Comedy Dynamics for Comedy Central and Netflix, 2015), and Finally Live in Portland (Comedy Dynamics for Amazon Prime, 2019).
 He also has six comedy albums: Soak Up the Night (Comedy Central, 2009), Shovel Fighter (Comedy Central, 2012), Big Dumb Animal (Comedy Dynamics, 2015), Going Way Back (800lb Gorilla Records, 2019), Finally Live in Portland (Comedy Dynamics, 2019) and "Please Hold Me" (800lb Gorilla Records, 2020).
 His late night appearances include Late Show with David Letterman, The Tonight Show with Conan O'Brien, The Late Late Show, Conan, John Oliver's New York Stand Up Show and Live at Gotham on Comedy Central.
 He tours regularly.

 Braunger has been featured at the Just For Laughs Festival in Montreal 2007, The Las Vegas Comedy Festival 2007, South By Southwest, and won "Best Of The Fest" at the inaugural Rooftop Comedy Festival in Aspen.
 He co-founded the popular Bridgetown Comedy Festival that takes place annually in Portland.
 His debut stand-up comedy album 'Soak up The Night' was released digitally on July 14, 2009, on Comedy Central Records.
 In 2009, he was named to Variety's Top 10 Comics to Watch and Comedy Central's Hot 9 in '09 list.
 'Soak up the Night' was named to the iTunes REWIND Top 20 Albums of 2009.
 In 2010, he recorded his half-hour Comedy Central Presents special, and in 2012 his hour-long special, Shovel Fighter, aired on Comedy Central.
 He released his third comedy album Big Dumb Animal in 2015 along with a special aired on Netflix.
 Matt released a fourth album and third hour long special Finally Live in Portland in 2019, the special now streaming on Amazon Prime.

-Matt's television credits include Mad TV, Up All Night, Marvel's Agent Carter, The Michael J. Fox Show, BoJack Horseman, Happy Endings, Blue Mountain State, Maron, The New VIPs, Disjointed, Take My Wife, Man with a Plan, Fuller House, Superstore; and various roles on The Tonight Show with Conan O'Brien, the Late Show with David Letterman, United States of Tara, Pushing Daisies, Carpoolers, The Late Late Show with Craig Ferguson, Acceptable TV, and Live at Gotham.
+His television credits include Mad TV, Up All Night, Agent Carter, The Michael J. Fox Show, BoJack Horseman, Happy Endings, Blue Mountain State, Maron, The New VIPs, Disjointed, Take My Wife, Man with a Plan, Fuller House, Superstore; and various roles on The Tonight Show with Conan O'Brien, the Late Show with David Letterman, United States of Tara, Pushing Daisies, Carpoolers, The Late Late Show with Craig Ferguson, Acceptable TV, and Live at Gotham.
 He also was regular guest on the Chelsea Lately roundtable.
-His most popular roles are the judgmental Gene Martin on Up All Night and the annoying Dr. Samberly on Marvel's Agent Carter.
-He will next be seen on Amazon's Upload, created by Greg Daniels (The Office), playing the role of Brad.

-Braunger has performed his stand-up act on television programs, such as his Comedy Central Presents special that aired on April 9, 2010.